staceyjf/WorkWave-backend/README.md

   <img src="./planning/workwave_erd.png" style="max-width: 800px;" alt="ERD for workwave API">
 </div>

+### Business assumptions
+1. Full-time permanent employees can only have one contract at a time (unless the end date is set before the start date of a new contract)
+2. Full-time contracting employees can only start a new contract once the existing contract has expired.
+3. The minimum length of a contract needs to be one calendar day

 <!-- ### Design inspiration

 I took inspiration from the existing Aus-Post service to help shape my design which can be seen below: